-When I was first diagnosed with hypothyroidism about 15 years ago, I thought that I would be prescribed a medication called Synthroid, and that all the symptoms would go away and I would be my healthy self again.
+When I was first diagnosed with hypothyroidism about 15 years ago, I thought that I would be prescribed a medication called Synthroid and that all the symptoms would go away and I would be my healthy self again.
 That is what the doctor said, anyhow.

 Unfortunately, that wasn’t how it turned out.
 The symptoms not only continued, but they kept getting worse.
 I went to see a second doctor.
 My blood work looked normal, and that doctor had nothing more to add.
-I visited a third doctor; still, no help.
+I visited the third doctor; still, no help.

 A friend recommended a holistic practitioner that she was seeing.
 Insurance didn’t cover this option, and my first thought was that it would be too expensive.
 My husband retorted that there was no science to prove what this person was suggesting would work.
 The doctors even made fun of the holistic practitioner and clearly suggested that I not see her.
 What was I to do?

 Reflecting on my experience at the time, I have since come to the conclusion that there are four choices we have when confronting a problem: Stay the Same, Lay the Blame, Choose to Reframe, or Change the Game.
 Let me explain these in greater detail.

 1. Stay the Same

 As I struggled to feel better after being diagnosed with hypothyroidism, I found that even after visiting numerous doctors, I was not able to find a solution to the serious symptoms of my condition.